Ruman098/Ruman098/README.md

 ## Glad to see you here!

-I am a student at.
+I am a student at **Chittagong University of Engineering and Technologies**.
 I love programming, reading, writing and speaking.

-As an CSE student, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
+As a CSE student, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.

 That's why I like to make things that make a difference.

 ### Talking about Personal Stuff:

 - 👨‍🎓 I'm a **Computer Science and Engineering Student**
-- 🔭 I’m currently working on *WEBDEV*
 - 🌱 I'm currently learning:
   - Data Structures and Algorithms on **Leetcode**
   - Tools and technologies from <a href="#"><img alt="React" src="https://img.shields.io/badge/React-20232a.svg?logo=react&logoColor=%2361DAFB"></a>